teckmonster/pickupstrength/_posts/2018-08-11-healthy-and-nutrient-dense-smoothie-recipe-my-favorite.markdown

 At the time, I thought it is going to be great!
 I will get a boost of lots of vitamin C and antioxidant.
 Healthy Smoothie.
 Younger face right?

-I did something wrong with my nutrition because I always felt fatigue and my fiance told me I wasn't getting enough protein in my diet considering I tried to lift weights.
-I found out that the smoothie that I had had zero protein.
+Getting the right amount of nutrients to support my lifting session has been a struggle.
+I wasn't getting enough protein that my body needed.
+I always felt fatigued, and my training suffered.
+My fiance mentioned that I wasn't getting enough protein in my diet.
+The smoothie that I like to make had zero protein.
 I mean zero.
-It is all carbs. :(
+It is all carbs. :( I have to listen and make some changes.

-I am not a big fan of peanut butter banana with two scoops of whey protein powder and blend it with ice.
+I am not a big fan of peanut butter and banana with two scoops of whey protein powder and blend it with ice.
 It is the go two smoothie my fiance loved.
 I didn't like whey protein powder in my smoothie, in fact, it gave me terrible stomach pain, bloating, gas, cramps for two months then I later found out that I have a problem digesting whey protein.
-His mom suggested some of the plant-based powder.
-Garden of Life, Sun Warrior, and Vega, I tried it all.
-It is either they are too sweet and has a weird texture.
+His mom suggested some of the plant-based powder she is using.
+I tried Garden of Life, Sun Warrior, and Vega and they are either way too sweet and has a weird texture.

+I start to read nutrition books and continue doing my research in protein powder that will work for me, and the rest is history that I will blog about next time.

 #### Ingredients